MaxLangleyIV/Browser-Arena-RPG/README.md

 Players can attack or defend during their turn.
 Gold can be acquired from battles and can be used to purchase items which improve character stats.
 The player's goal is to defeat enemies and progress through the game by exploring different areas.

+## About The Project
+This game was made as a personal project in early 2018, when I started learning to code.
+While it's not the most elegant or beautiful, it stands as an early milestone and reminder of how far I have come.

+Some minor clean-up has been performed since, however the game logic is unchanged.

 ## Credits
 Background art: Thank you [Spiral Graphics](http://blog.spiralgraphics.biz/2011/02/nine-cartoon-backdrops.html) for your wonderful backdrops!